e1quem/VolatilityAnalysis/README.md

 #### 1. Key Findinds

-- Log-returns on Sports and Politics prediction markets have extremely high kurtosis.
+- Log-returns on Sports and Politics prediction markets exhibit **extremely high kurtosis**, with a sharp peak and fat tails distribution.
-- There is no noticeable skew or smile in volatility repartition across price ranges, except for the mechanical relative effect observed for extremely low and high prices.
+- No noticeable skew or smile in volatility distribution across price ranges, except for the mechanical relative effect observed for extremely low and high prices.
+- **Model performance** across 133 high-volume markets:
-- On 133 high-volume markets, there were 11 fit errors.
-On the remaining 122, GARCH BIC-comparison method obtains an **93.8% average accuracy** (23,332 misses for 389,435 data points). **Up and down misses are even**: respectively 49.93% and 50.07%. **Most used model is ARCH(1)**.
+ - GARCH BIC-comparison method obtained **93.8% average accuracy** (23,332 misses out of 389,435 data points). **Up and down misses are even**: respectively 49.93% and 50.07%. **Most used model is ARCH(1)**.
+The program couldn't fit the models for 11 markets.
-- Across 133 high-volume markets, HAR-RV method obtains a **95.81% average accuracy** (20,297 misses for 50,5162 data points). **Up and down misses are even**: respectively 50.7% and 49.3%.
+ - HAR-RV method obtained a **95.81% average accuracy** (20,297 misses out of 50,5162 data points).
+Similar balance for up and down misses: respectively 50.7% and 49.3%.

 #### 2. Limitations